zebrunner/carina/docs/automation/web.md

 [![Carina - Web automation](https://raw.githubusercontent.com/qaprosoft/carina/master/docs/img/video.png)](https://youtu.be/Wgyffk7hJQw)

 Carina framework follows Selenium best practices for web test automation.
-If you are familiar with Selenium WebDriver and have already implemented a few tests with the Page Object pattern, the following guide will be much easier for understanding.
+If you are familiar with Selenium WebDriver and have already implemented a few tests with the Page Object Pattern, the following guide will be much easier for understanding.
 We have chosen [GSM Arena](https://www.gsmarena.com/) public web site for demonstration purposes, the whole test source code is located in [carina-demo](https://github.com/qaprosoft/carina-demo) Github repo.

 ### Implementation of Page Objects